ErsatzTV/ErsatzTV/docs/user-guide/install.md

 ### Manual Installation

 1. Create a folder `ersatztv` at your preferred install location.
-2. Download and extract the latest version to the `ersatztv` folder.
+2. Download and extract the [latest release from GitHub](https://github.com/jasongdove/ErsatzTV/releases) to the `ersatztv` folder.
 3. Run `ErsatzTV.exe`
 4. Open your browser to `http://[server-ip]:8409`